jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/self-enrollment.md

 requested information,
 click on the
 **Start your free trial now** button.
-You will see a new message indicating that the whole process is complete.
+From there,
-From there, it is a matter of
+it is a matter of waiting a
-waiting a few hours while we
+few hours while we clone your
-clone your repository and
+repository and perform the
-perform the first security scan.
+first security scan.

 ![Notification Free Trial](https://res.cloudinary.com/fluid-attacks/image/upload/v1654783880/docs/web/enrollment/enrollment_notif.png)